 Today, you have many different choices when it comes to outdoor furniture material, such as rattan, wrought iron, wood and polymer or HDPE (High Density Polyethylene).
 Then there’s aluminum.
 It’s a popular material for outdoor furniture for many different reasons, but it may not be the right choice for you.
-Read on to learn a few of the pros and cons of aluminum patio furniture.
+Read on to learn a few of the pros and cons of aluminum patio furniture and answer the common question is aluminum food for outdoor furniture.

 Aluminum or Cast Aluminum?